-There's plenty of golf to be played at the leafy Portal Golf and Country Club in the North West of England and the club has established a glowing reputation for high standards of course condition and service.
-Donald Steel has fashioned several courses in Cheshire but he saved his very best for the Portal Championship course, which opened for play in 1990.
+There's plenty of golf to be played at the leafy Portal Golf and Country Club in the northwest of England, forty-five holes in fact.
+Donald Steel has fashioned several courses in Cheshire but maybe he saved his best for the Portal Championship course, which opened for play in 1990.

-We're not buggy lovers, but the Championship course is sufficiently undulating and definitely long enough at 7,037 yards from the back tees to make a cart very tempting.
-The land was once a battlefield and the named holes include "Agincourt" and "Waterloo".
-There's certainly a military suggestion in the names, but today, there's a great deal of charm, beauty and tranquillity to be had at Portal.
+We're not buggy lovers, but the Championship course is sufficiently undulating and definitely long enough at 7,037 yards from the back tees to make a cart tempting.
+The land was once a battlefield and two of the named holes include the opener "Agincourt" and "Waterloo" the penultimate hole.
+Choose your tee carefully unless you want a personal skirmish.

 Well enough maintained but not great conditions as you would expect with a well used hotel course like this.
 Couple of long holes and couple of interesting ones but nothing of particular note.